Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Constraints from clusters: CDM

 \subsection{Results for $\Omega_\mathrm{m}$ and $\sigma_8$}

 Cluster counts in redshift for our \Planck\ cosmological sample are not sensitive to all parameters of the $\Lambda$CDM model.
-We focus first on ($\Omega_\mathrm{m}, \sigma_8$), assuming that $n_\mathrm{s}$ follows a Gaussian prior centred on the best-fit \Planck\ CMB value\footnote{Table 2 of \citet{planck2013-p11}.} ($n_\mathrm{s}=0.963\pm0.009$).
+We focus first on ($\Omega_\mathrm{m}, \sigma_8$), assuming that $n_\mathrm{s}$ follows a Gaussian prior centred on the best-fit \Planck\ CMB value\footnote{Table 2 of \citet{planck2013-p11}.} ($n_\mathrm{s}=0.9603\pm0.0073$).
 We combine our SZ counts likelihood with the BAO and BBN likelihoods discussed earlier.
-We also consider uncertainties on scaling parameter estimates as stated in Table~\ref{table:scaling}.
-We furthermore assume a constant mass bias $1-b=0.8$.
+We also incorporate the uncertainties on scaling parameters in Table~\ref{table:scaling}.
+Allowing the bias to range uniformly over the interval $[0.7,1.0]$, we find the expected degeneracy between the two parameters, $\sigma_8(\Omega_\mathrm{m}/0.27)^{0.3}=0.764\pm0.025$,\footnote{We express it this way to ease comparison with other work.} with central values and uncertainties of $\Omega_\mathrm{m}=0.29\pm0.02$ and $\sigma_8=0.75\pm 0.03$ (Table~\ref{tab:constraints} and Fig.~\ref{fig:chainsnr7}, red contours).
+The cluster counts as a function of redshift for the best-fit model are plotted in Fig.~\ref{fig:dNdzsnr7}.
+When fixing the bias to $(1-b)=0.8$, the constraint on $\Omega_\mathrm{m}$ remains unchanged while the constraint on $\sigma_8$ becomes stronger: $\sigma_8(\Omega_\mathrm{m}/0.27)^{0.3}=0.78\pm0.01$ and $\sigma_8=0.77\pm 0.02$ (Fig.~\ref{fig:diffmassfunc}).